YasinzHyper/Polartern-Assignment/README.md

-# Polartern Assignment - Flutter Intern Coding Challenge
+# Polartern Assignment - Flutter

 ## Overview

-This Flutter project is developed as part of the Polartern Internship Coding Challenge.
+This Flutter project is developed as part of the Polartern Coding Challenge.
 The application showcases a home screen with an event-themed layout, including a carousel slider, event details, RSVP functionality, and a feature to capture and share screenshots.

 ## Features